salmaelhajjami/SMOTE-OSBNR/Datasets/README.md

 # 📂 Data Folder

-This folder contains instructions and links to the datasets used in our experiments.
+This folder contains links to the datasets used in our experiments.
 Due to size and licensing constraints, the datasets are **NOT stored in this repository**.
-Please download them from the official sources listed below and place them in this folder before running the experiments.

 ---